-Jacob Kenny graduated with an Economics and Politics undergraduate degree from the University of Reading in 2016.
+Jacob Kenny graduated with an Economics and Politics undergraduate degree from the University of Reading.

 Given the flexibility of doing a joint-honours degree, Jacob chose to concentrate more on the Economics side of the course and enjoyed the area of Public Economics in particular.
 His dissertation looked at the labour market impacts of immigration in the UK.